ExpressVPN Pricing: Subscription Options 2025

 - Streaming: Not only did ExpressVPN work with Netflix, but it also worked when we wanted to torrent movies and TV shows (because believe it or not, Netflix doesn’t have absolutely everything on it).

-- Password Manager: ExpressVPN Keys, the newest offering from ExpressVPN, enhances the VPN subscription with an encrypted password vault to store passwords safely and securely.
+- Password Manager: ExpressVPN Keys, included with Advanced and Pro tiers, adds an encrypted password vault to safely store and autofill passwords across devices.

 Did You Know?
 Although they’re a territory of the United Kingdom, the British Virgin Islands (BVI) are self-governed and a non-member to Five Eyes, Nine Eyes, and 14 Eyes.
 As a result, BVI can’t be forced to make companies give them customer data.